 RIVERBOAT CASINOS IN MISSISSIPPI

-NOTE: If you happen to win a jackpot of $1,200 or more in Mississippi, the casino will deduct 3% of your winnings and pay it to the Mississippi Tax Commission as a gambling tax.
-The tax is nonrefundable and the $1,200 threshold would also apply to any cash prizes won in casino drawings or tournaments.
+NOTE: In Mississippi, if you win a jackpot of $1,200 or more, the casino will collect 3% of your winnings as a gambling tax for the Mississippi Tax Commission.
+This tax is nonrefundable, and this $1,200 threshold applies to any cash prizes won in tournaments or casino drawings.

 Want to See a Map of all casinos in Mississippi?

 Visit our Mississippi casinos map page to see a detailed map showing all casinos in that state.